Learning How To Draw People

 This is the next step when drawing the human body.

 - Once you have completed drawing the head and checked that it is in proportion.
 It is now the right time to draw your feet to maintain the rest of your body proportionate.

-- This is basically done using the general rule of thumb that state that a person of average size is about seven (including the head) tall.
+- This is basically done using the general rule of thumb that states that a person of average size is about seven (including the head) tall.

 - In other words, your feet should be placed seven times below your head length.

-- To get started, you need to draw a simple oval to show the position of the head, even if it’s already drawn, draw another six ovals of similar size, starting from under the head you’ve already outlined in the center of your page.
+- To get started, you need to draw a simple oval.
+Showing the position of the head.
+Draw another six ovals of similar size, starting from under the head you’ve already outlined in the center of your page.

 - This may seem strange or may seem too tall, but it is very accurate.
 The bottom of the last oval indicates where the lower part of the entire foot will be placed.

 Workout the Dimensions of the rest of the body: